 Shawn: Definitely.
 And Bob Stine, the Dean who was reading graduates’ names, gave us a special call-out.

 Stephanie: Yeah, he totally did!
 He said, ‘Before I call the next two names, I just want to say these are very special people.’
 Shawn was introduced as my husband, and Bob was saying how rare it is that a husband and wife graduate together in the same semester.
 The whole thing was really meaningful for me.

-Stephanie is an Administrative Assistant and Events Coordinator for CCAPS’ College in the Schools program, and recently started a blog for first-generation students called First Gen Voices (you can read the blog here).
+Stephanie is the Communications and Events Coordinator for CCAPS’ College in the Schools program, and recently started a blog for first-generation students called First Gen Voices (you can read the blog here).
 Shawn is a Research Associate for Calyxt; he uses his education to do genetic testing and research on plants.